 Alexis is a tutor for the Bar Exam Toolbox and Law School Toolbox.
 Originally from the east coast, Alexis and her family recently moved to the surf and sun of California.
-She currently serves as Associate Director of Academic Success at Thomas Jefferson School of Law in San Diego.
+She served as Associate Director of Academic Success at Thomas Jefferson School of Law in San Diego and still adjuncts there.

 Before law school, Alexis worked as a middle school teacher at an international school in Munich, Germany.
 After moving back to the U.S., Alexis attended University of Maryland School of Law, where she was a Leadership Scholar, Writing Center Fellow, and a member of Maryland Law Review.
 Throughout law school, Alexis also worked for the non-profit organization Project HEAL at Kennedy Krieger Institute, where she assisted clients with special education issues.

 After graduating from law school, Alexis practiced law at Dickstein Shapiro LLP and Reed Smith LLP, where she focused on commercial litigation and insurance coverage disputes.
 After many years of Big Law practice, Alexis missed working in the classroom and mentoring students and decided to go back to teaching.
 She now thoroughly enjoys every minute teaching law school students and working with bar exam takers.

 Before law school, Allison worked at a civil rights law firm as a paralegal and also worked as an assistant teacher and tutor at a low-income charter school.